bbmokhtari/django-translations/docs/reference/querysets.rst

       the :class:`default queryset <django.db.models.query.QuerySet>`\ 's
       :meth:`~django.db.models.query._fetch_all` method.
-      It translates the instances of the queryset and their specified relations in the evaluation.
+      It translates the instances of the queryset and their specified relations in the evaluation if the queryset is in translate mode.

-      To evaluate the queryset:
+      To evaluate the queryset in normal mode:

       .. testsetup:: _fetch_all